HafsaFarooq/PyTorch/README.md

 These notebooks were created on Google colab.

 * Highlights *
-00_pytorch_fundamentals_Tensors_and_exercises.ipynb: Tensors, operations ob tensors, manipulation of tensors, device agnostic code, GPU usage of tensors and exercises.
+00_pytorch_fundamentals_Tensors_and_exercises.ipynb: Tensors, operations on tensors, manipulation of tensors, device agnostic code, GPU usage of tensors and exercises.

 (Repo is in updation phase)